CURCUMIN AND TURMERIC?

 There is continuing research, discovery and debate around this.
 As of this posting the studies, some of which have been funded or created by the manufactures of the products themselves all point toward some kind of reduction in molecular size and a carrier.

-After reading about Longvida, BCM95 and Meriva, I initially started using a Meriva product and after doing further research “Theracumin“, I currently exclusivity am taking Curcubrain" the Longevity formulation because of the studies describing anti-depressive as well increased brain function effects..
-The promising thing is that compared to simply taking capsules filled with turmeric all of the studies for each of these leading technologies of delivering curcuminnoids all indicated greater bio-availability to the body.
-For a comprehensive albeit biased review of Thercumin I suggest reading this article by Michael T. Murray, N.D and for another critical and more balanced comparison check out this post by Dr. Josh Trutt.
+After reading about Longvida, BCM95 and Meriva, I initially started using a Meriva product and after doing further research “Theracumin“, As of this posting I'm using Curcubrain" the Longevity formulation because of the studies describing anti-depressive as well increased brain function effects..
+The promising thing is that compared to simply taking capsules filled with turmeric the current research confirms greater bio-availability to the body by using these engineered curcuminods.
+For a comprehensive albeit biased review of Thercumin I suggest reading this article by Michael T. Murray, N.D and for a critical and more balanced comparison check out this post by Dr. Josh Trutt.